Unreportable/P4_Corda/README.md

 3) Run runnodes.but and wait for all nodes to be deployed

-4)Change Program arguements for required node as it was shown in the example before (you can check nodes ports from recently opened corda terminals)
+4) Change Program arguements for required node as it was shown in the example before (you can check nodes ports from recently opened corda terminals)